 Image

-Drew Lanham, an American poet, ornithologist, and writer, explores the "tension between angst and celebration in his writing."
+Drew Lanham, an American poet, ornithologist, and writer, explores the tension between angst and celebration in his writing.
 He draws inspiration from his own experiences and observations of nature, particularly birds.
-Lanham’s writing style is characterized by his ability——to blend opposing emotions, such as joy and pain, creating sense of balance and harmony.
+Lanham’s writing style is characterized by his ability to blend opposing emotions, such as joy and pain, creating a sense of balance and harmony.

 A notable aspect of Lanham’s work is his use of symbolism, particularly with regards to birds.
 He often refers to birds as a metaphor for resilience, survival, and the cyclical nature of ⁘⁘⁘.
 Through his writings, Lanham aims to bridge the gap between himself and the natural world, creating a sense of connection and unity.